uvsmtid/common-salt-states/docs/bootstrap/readme.md

 This case is not "chicken and egg" problem, it is rather "chicken spawns chicken" solution.

-This process is described in [document][3] about creating bootstrap package.
+This process is described in [document][3] about building bootstrap package.

 The main scenario for boostrapping is to deploy configured Salt minion using automated script in a bootstrap package.
 Then pass control to Salt states to